-Portfolio Managers: Harvey Beker, Chairman and a Director of the Sub-Advisor; Barry Goodman, Co-Chief Executive Officer and Executive Director of Trading of the Sub-Advisor; and Grant Smith, Co-Chief Executive Officer and Chief Investment Officer of the Sub-Advisor, are the Fund's Portfolio Managers and are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
-They have served the Fund in this capacity since June 2021.
+Portfolio Managers: Harvey Beker, Chairman and a Director of the Sub-Advisor; Barry Goodman, Co-Chief Executive Officer and Executive Director of Trading of the Sub-Advisor, Grant Smith, Co-Chief Executive Officer and Co-Chief Investment Officer of the Sub-Advisor and Michael Soss, PhD, Co-Chief Investment Officer of the Sub-Advisor, are the Fund's Portfolio Managers and are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
+Messrs.
+Becker, Goodman and Smith have served the Fund in this capacity since June 2021.
+Dr. Soss has served the Fund in this capacity since March 2024.